ibm-cloud-docs/openwhisk/parameters.md

 Parameters can be set at the package level, and serve as the default parameters for Actions _unless_:

 - The Action itself has a default parameter.
-- The Action has a parameter supplied at invoke time, which is always the "priority" when more than one parameter is available.
+- The Action has a parameter that is supplied at invoke time, which is always the "priority" when more than one parameter is available.

 The following example sets a default parameter of `name` on the **MyApp** package and shows an Action using it.